BearKidsTeam/SMELT/doc/documentation.md

 	- `blend`: blending mode.
 	- `texture`: texture used for the drawing.

-SMTRG smTargetCreate(int w,int h,int ms=0) [core/GFX]
+- `SMTRG smTargetCreate(int w,int h,int ms=0)`
-Creates a rendering target (sized w*h) with multisampling level ms.
+Creates a rendering target (sized `w*h`) with multisampling level ms.
-Modern OpenGL supports non-power-of-two targets, however some of the D3D9 hardwares doesn't.
+Modern OpenGL supports non-power-of-two sized targets.
+However some legacy hardware may lack the support.
-The target will be automatically resized, larger than the requested size, if the given size is not supported.
+In this case, the target will be automatically enlarged.
-Multisampling is disabled if ms=0.
+Multisampling is disabled if `ms=0`.
+This value is only a hint to SMELT.
 If multisampling is not supported, it will be disabled automatically.

-SMTEX smTargetTexture(SMTRG targ) [core/GFX]
+- `SMTEX smTargetTexture(SMTRG targ)`
 Gets the texture of the rendering target.

-void smTargetFree(SMTRG targ) [core/GFX]
+The texture contains the resulting image rendered to that target.

+- `void smTargetFree(SMTRG targ)`
 Frees the rendering target.

-SMTEX smTextureCreate(int w,int h) [core/GFX]
+- `SMTEX smTextureCreate(int w,int h)`
-Creates a blank texture (sized w*h).
+Creates a blank texture (sized `w*h`).
-OpenGL version supports non-power-of-two textures, however some of the D3D9 hardwares doesn't.
+Modern OpenGL supports non-power-of-two sized textures.
+However some legacy hardware may lack the support.
-The texture will be automatically resized, larger than the requested size, if it is not supported.
+In this case, the texture will be automatically enlarged.

-SMTEX smTextureLoad(const char *path,bool mipmap=false) [core/GFX]
+- `SMTEX smTextureLoad(const char *path,bool mipmap=false)`
 Loads texture from the given file.
-OpenGL version supports non-power-of-two textures, however some of the D3D9 hardwares doesn't.
-The texture will be automatically resized, larger than the requested size, if it is not supported. mipmapping doesn't work in OpenGL versions.
+The POT (power-of-two) issue above also applies here.
+Mipmapping is not implemented yet.

-SMTEX smTextureLoadFromMemory(const char *ptr,DWORD size,bool mipmap=false)
+- `SMTEX smTextureLoadFromMemory(const char *ptr,DWORD size,bool mipmap=false)`
-[core/GFX]
 Loads texture from the given memory block.
-OpenGL version supports non-power-of-two textures, however some of the D3D9 hardwares doesn't.
-The texture will be automatically resized, larger than the requested size, if it is not supported. mipmapping doesn't work in OpenGL versions.

-void smTextureFree(SMTEX tex) [core/GFX]
+See also `smTextureLoad()`.

+- `void smTextureFree(SMTEX tex)`
 Release the texture from memory.

-void smTextureOpt(int potopt=TPOT_NONPOT,int filter=TFLT_LINEAR) [core/GFX]
+- `void smTextureOpt(int potopt=TPOT_NONPOT,int filter=TFLT_LINEAR)`
 Sets texture options.
-TPOT_POT: textures dimensions are resized to the minimal power of two value.
+    - `TPOT_POT`: textures dimensions are _always_ resized to the minimal power of two value.
+In this mode, textures repeat themselves if the texture coordinate is greater than one (`GL_REPEAT` is used).
-TPOT_NONPOT: use textures whose dimensions are not power of two directly.
-Please note that only power-of-two textures supports texture repeating.
+    - `TPOT_NONPOT`: use textures whose dimensions are not power of two directly.
+If unsupported by the hardware, textures will be resized anyway.
+This turns off texture repeating.
-TFLT_LINEAR: use the linear filter for texture scaling.
+    - `TFLT_LINEAR`: use the linear filter for texture scaling.
-TFLT_NEAREST: use the nearest filter for texture scaling.
+    - `TFLT_NEAREST`: use the nearest filter for texture scaling.

-int smTextureGetWidth(SMTEX tex,bool original=false) [core/GFX]
+- `int smTextureGetWidth(SMTEX tex,bool original=false)`
 Gets the width of the texture.
-If original==false and the texture is resized, the function will return the resized p-o-t width of the texture.
+If `original==false` and the texture is resized, the function will return the resized POT width of the texture.
 Otherwise it returns the actual width of the texture file.

-int smTextureGetHeight(SMTEX tex,bool original=false) [core/GFX]
+- `int smTextureGetHeight(SMTEX tex,bool original=false)`
 Gets the height of the texture.
-If original==false and the texture is resized, the function will return the resized p-o-t height of the texture.
+If `original==false` and the texture is resized, the function will return the resized POT height of the texture.
 Otherwise it returns the actual height of the texture file.

-DWORD* smTextureLock(SMTEX tex,int l,int t,int w,int h,bool ro=true) [core/GFX]
+- `DWORD* smTextureLock(SMTEX tex,int l,int t,int w,int h,bool ro=true)`
 Locks the texture for reading/writing.
-The locked area is defined as (l,t,w,h): left, top, width, height. if ro==true, the changes won't be written back to the video memory.
+The locked area is defined as `(l,t,w,h)`: left, top, width, height. if `ro==true`, the changes won't be uploaded back to the video memory.
 Textures of rendering targets cannot be locked.

-void smTexutreUnlock(SMTEX tex) [core/GFX]
+Currently, textures are locked **upside-down** -- this is due to the fact that textures in OpenGL originate from bottom-left.
+However the `top` parameter really represents what its name means.
+This is insane but I've got used to it.
+AND the locked pixels are in `AABBGGRR` format with `AA` at the side of the most significant bit, which makes everything even better.

+- `void smTexutreUnlock(SMTEX tex)`
 Unlocks the texture so that it can be used for rendering.
-The changes will be commited to the video memory if ro==false when locking the texture.
+The changes will only be commited to the video memory if `ro==false` when locking the texture.

-SMELT extensions===============================================================
+## Extensions <a name="extensions"></a>

+### smAnim
+This extension provides texture management and animated entity support.

+### smBMFont
+This extension provides bitmap font support.

+### smColor
+This extension provides conversion between color models.

+### smDataPack
+This extension provides managed resources loading/writing.

+### smEntity
+This extension provides easy entity rendering methods.

+### smGrid
+This extension allows you to create distortion using a grid.

+### smIndicator
+This extension implements several value indicators.

+### smMath
+This extension implements common math routines.

+### smProgresser
+This extension implements interpolation.

+### smRandom
+This extension implements a pseudo random number generator.

+### smTTFont
+This extension implements truetype font rendering.

+## Implementation details <a name="implementation"></a>

+- The OpenGL implementation uses a client-side vertex array.
+All `smRender*()` rendering commands are buffered here before a draw has to be done.
+The size of the vertex array can be adjusted by the `VERTEX_BUFFER_SIZE` macro, found in `smelt_config.hpp`.
+- A draw batch has to be done when at least one of these changes:
+    - Primitive type
+	- Texture
+	- Blending mode
+  or when...
+    - the vertex array is full
+	- `smRenderEnd()` is called
+	- changing camera properties
+	- using 'advanced' drawing functions (`smGetVertArray()`, `smDrawCustomIndexedVertices`)
+- When doing a batch draw, SMELT uploads the _whole_ vertex array (actually only the portion with your data) to OpenGL.
+So there's no real need for a vertex buffer object, but it hurts if you draw a lot of static objects.
+- The sound system implementation puts a limit on the number of effects played at the same time.
+This is defined by the `SRC_MAX` macro in `smelt_config.hpp`.
+- Currently there's no way to use two or more instances of SMELT in one application at the same time.

+## General considerations <a name="considerations"></a>
+- For the sake of performance, keep the number of draw batches as low as possible.
+Avoid switching properties that will trigger a batch too frequently.
+- ~~Use profiling functions to help improve performance.~~ Profiling functions are not yet added.
+- If you are going to draw something with plenty of coinciding vertices, consider using `smDrawCustomIndexedVertices()`.

+Old junk starting from here.

 smAnimation====================================================================
-The extension provides texture management and animated entity support.

 Texture info class: smTexInfo
 smTexRect rect;							Texture rectangle char *name,*path;						name and internal path of the texture